 In some cases, something as straightforward as paying your cell phone bill on time can help you build your credit.

 According to Pew Research, 95 percent of Americans own a cell phone, and 100 percent of people between the ages of 18 and 29 have one.
 If you're looking to build your credit from scratch, your cell phone contract could be a good place to start.

-Some lenders have special credit builder loan programs designed specifically for helping people without credit start establishing a good credit history.
+Some lenders like Self Lender have special credit builder loan programs designed specifically for helping people without credit start establishing a good credit history.